 How do I submit official GRE or TOEFL scores?
 What are your department and institution codes?

 Please order official score reports directly from ETS.
 Photocopied or hardcopy score reports cannot serve as official reports.
 Northwestern University's school code for GRE and TOEFL is 1565.
 Additionally, you should reference department code 01 or 99 when submitting TOEFL scores.
 You needn't reference a specific department code for GRE scores.

 What are the TOEFL, GRE, and GPA requirements for admissions?

-The TOEFL minimum requirement is 90 for all PhD and MS applicants.
+The TOEFL minimum requirement is 100 for PhD and 90 for MS applicants.
 There are no specific GRE and GPA requirements for our department.
-For the 2014 incoming class the average GRE score was 166 (Q) & 160 (V), and the average GPA is 3.64 on a 4.0 scale.
+For the 2014 incoming class the average GRE score was 166 (Q) & 160 (V), and the average GPA is 3.6 on a 4.0 scale.

 Can I submit official test scores if the supporting documentation will not be available until after the December 31st application deadline?

 The supporting documentation for ETS and TOEFL scores has some flexibility.
 Once you know your scores upon completion of the test, you can self-report these scores on the application.
 You must then request that a score report is sent to Northwestern University.
 Note, however, that it is your responsibility to make sure that the department receives this documentation.
 It is important to get these score reports in to the department as soon as possible.

 I have included testing scores, my resume or CV, and a sample publication in an email.
 Will you please review these documents and let me know my chances for admissions or if you recommend retaking any of the standardized tests?